- How is vaginal cancer treated?

 Most side effects are temporary and stop when the treatment is over, but chemo drugs can have some long-lasting or even permanent effects.
 Ask your cancer care team about the chemo drugs you will receive and what side effects you can expect.
 Also be sure to talk with them about any side effects you do have so that they can be treated.
 For example, you can be given medicine to reduce or prevent nausea and vomiting.

-For more information on chemotherapy, see Understanding Chemotherapy: A Guide for Patients and Families.
+For more information on chemotherapy, see A Guide to Chemotherapy.

 Last Medical Review: 06/17/2014